-Sakhi holds a PhD in international conflict analysis and resolution from George Mason University, a master’s degree in international public policy from Johns Hopkins University, and a master’s degree in conflict transformation and peacebuilding from Eastern Mennonite University.
+Sakhi has a PhD from George Mason University, a master’s degree from Johns Hopkins University and a second master’s degree from Eastern Mennonite University.

 Sakhi, N. (2020).
 Human Security & Agency: Reframing Productive Power in Afghanistan.
 Rowman & Littlefield Publishers.